Tag: subsidy

 The parliamentary record Q-923 sits in

 Q-923 was answered on April 22, 2026.
-The parliamentary record on ALTO that surrounds it is materially thinner than it might otherwise have been.
-The House of Commons Standing Committee on Transport, Infrastructure and Communities tabled an 18-recommendation report on the same project in September 2024, including specific requests for an HFR-versus-HSR cost analysis (Recommendation 4), the release of the Joint Project Office’s full unredacted report (Recommendation 6), and an analysis of the impact of a dedicated rail line on existing VIA Rail service (Recommendation 8).
-Transport Canada committed to a formal response that fall or winter.
-No response was tabled.
-Parliament was prorogued on January 6, 2025, and the recommendations lapsed procedurally.
+As the chronology above sets out, the parliamentary record on ALTO that surrounds it is materially thinner than it might otherwise have been.
+The committee’s 18-recommendation report asked specifically for an HFR-versus-HSR cost analysis (Recommendation 4), the release of the Joint Project Office’s full unredacted report (Recommendation 6), and an analysis of the impact of a dedicated rail line on existing VIA Rail service (Recommendation 8).
+The first of these was never produced as such; the second was downgraded to release “in principle” in redacted form.
+The $60–90 billion figure cited in Q-923 therefore sits within a disclosure context in which the central cost question the committee posed was redirected rather than answered.

 The Initiative’s companion brief The Report That Vanished sets out this parliamentary-process record in detail — the documentary evidence on the marketing-led pivot, the procedural mechanics of prorogation, and the parliamentary mechanisms by which the unanswered recommendations remain available to be revived.
 The two briefs are intended to be read together: Reading the Answer documents the headline framing of the three specific numerical claims in Q-923, and The Report That Vanished documents the parliamentary record into which those claims were placed.